oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-analyze-json/load-analyze-json.md

 - This lab requires completion of Lab 1, **Provision an ADB Instance**, in the Contents menu on the left.

-## Task 1: Create and load JSON movie collection and
+## Task 1: Create and load JSON movie collection
 [](include:adb-create-load-json-collection.md)

 ## Task 2: Analyze simple JSON fields to find Meryl Streep movies